Skip to main content

 Rebecca Young - Education Subcommittee Representative

-I am the Trainee Sub-Committee Research Rep and have been a member of PathSoc since, starting Foundation Training.
-I completed my medical degree in Glasgow and Foundation Training in Edinburgh, where I now work as an ST2 Trainee in Histopathology.
+I am one of the Education Trainee Sub-Committee Reps and have been a member of PathSoc since starting Foundation Training.
+I completed my medical degree in Glasgow and Foundation Training in Edinburgh, where I now work as a Histopathology Registrar.
 Outside my specialty I find working as a peer mentor and trainer in mentorship skills highly rewarding work and look forward to bringing these skills to the work of the Sub-Committee.
-I took a scenic route into medicine, having first completed a Master's Degree by Research in French literature in Leeds.
-After that I spent several years working in the government and charity sectors in a variety of public engagement roles.
+I took a scenic route into medicine, having first completed a Master's Degree in French literature.
+After that I spent several years working in the government and charity sectors in a variety of roles.
 I still love all things French, so when I am not working, I am happiest strolling around the food markets somewhere in Normandy.
 I want to get involved in collaborative research and teaching.
 As a member of the Sub-Committee my goal is to help people with an interest in pathology to link up and take advantage of the full range of opportunities we have to offer.

 I am an ST3 histopathology trainee based in Edinburgh.
 I am a relative latecomer to the specialty, having graduated from Univerity College London, completed core medical training and undertaken a year as a Clinical Teaching Fellow beforehand.
 Feeling disillusioned and intellectually unchallenged during my experiences in clinical medicine, I considered different avenues.
 Fortuitously, attendance at haematology microscopy meetings piqued my interest and led me to discover diagnostic medicine.